Physician Non-Compete Agreements

 What do you have to do?
 Do you have to stop providing care for those places?
 Was there any caveat in the original non-compete that the physician would be free to care for those facilities if the contracts ended?

 Another one would be if it were just a patient base.
 Let’s say it’s Telepsych.
-The Telepsych company would say the physician can’t provide care to any patient that received services from the Telepsych company within the last year.
+The Telepsych company would say the physician can’t provide care to any patient who received services from the Telepsych company within the last year.

 Physicians Do Not Have Control Over the Patients They See in Telehealth